wangcser/token-eip-contract/docs/00 Plan.md

 5. test the implement token contract via Remix+Testnet and Truffle+Ganache.
 6. when this job finished, you should do some conclusion work in your github and blogs.

+others:

+1. you can adjust your docs after the test stage.